A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2024-7528

-CVE-2024-7528 is a use-after-free flaw in Mozilla Firefox caused by incorrect garbage collection in IndexedDB.
-This article covers the technical details, affected versions, security impact, and mitigation.
+CVE-2024-7528 is a use-after-free vulnerability in Mozilla Firefox caused by incorrect garbage collection in IndexedDB.
+This flaw can lead to memory corruption.
+This article covers technical details, affected versions, and fixes.

 CVE-2024-7528 Overview